ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Nodelist:
 : A list of nodes.
-  While a nodelist can be represented in JSON, e.g. as an array, this specification does not require or assume any particular representation.
+  While a nodelist can be represented in JSON, e.g. as an array, this document does not require or assume any particular representation.

 Normalized Path: